 Relevancy of Evidence at Hearings

-The Standards Commission has produced Guidance on the Relevancy of Evidence at Hearings, which can be found here.
+The Standards Commission has produced Guidance on the Relevancy of Evidence at Hearings.
 This guidance may be of assistance if you have been asked to appear before a Hearing Panel either as the Respondent or as a witness.

 Section 19 of the Ethical Standards in Public Life etc. (Scotland) Act 2000 obliges the Standards Commission to impose a sanction if a Hearing Panel has found there has been a contravention of a Code of Conduct at a Hearing.
 The sanctions available to the Hearing Panel are to censure, suspend or disqualify the Respondent.
-A Policy outlining the factors the Hearing Panel will consider when making a decision on the sanction to be imposed can be found here and also in the table below.
+A policy outlining the factors the Hearing Panel will consider when making a decision on the sanction to be imposed can be found in our Application of Sanctions Policy, which is available to download as a pdf and is also in the table below.

 If you have any questions about the procedures to be followed at a Hearing, please do not hesitate to contact us.

 The Standards Commission understands that being the subject of a Hearing can be daunting, particularly for Respondents who are not represented.
-It has, therefore, produced Guidance on Hearings for Respondents who are not represented.
+We have, therefore, produced Guidance on Hearings for Respondents who are not represented.
 This is intended to assist them in understanding the format of the Hearing and how it will be conducted.
-This Guidance can be found here and also in the table below.
+Information can be found in our Guidance on Hearings for Unrepresented Respondents, which is available to download as a pdf and is also in the table below.

 Abbreviated Hearing Process